 - A problem with validating XML panel files created by XtrkCadReader was bypassed.

-- The USB library has been updated to usb4java and a new USB browser added.
+- USB support using the USB library has been updated to usb4java and a new USB browser added.